2023 Summer Camp

 If you have already made all payments (including canteen money), you can turn in any forms that you may have at the first table, and you are done.

 If you still need to make a payment you will be given an invoice at the first table, then you can get into the payment line.
 This line is usually short.
-You can also pay your balance online - www.phantomranch.org/payment.htm.
+You can also pay your balance online using the link in the update emails you have been sent.

-After you check in, you should pick up a t-shirt if you bought one, and talk to the Health Supervisor if you need to turn in medications or have other health concerns for your camper.
+After you check in, you must talk to the Health Supervisor in the Oaks Chapel if you need to turn in medications or have other health concerns for your camper.

-Horsemanship programs end with a horsemanship closing program at the horse area which starts at 9:00 am.
+Horsemanship programs end on Friday at 2:00 pm.
 Upon arrival horsemanship parents can proceed directly to the horse area parking lot at the first turn when entering the camp.
-The horsemanship closing program usually ends about 10:15.
-Then parents can proceed to check out their campers, receive canteen refunds, and get left over medication from the Nurse.
+Campers will be ready to demonstration skills learned throughout the week through obstacle patterns.
+Parents will then check out camper and pick up luggage, receive canteen refunds and get left over medication at the checkout station in the garden.

 What to Bring